 Research & Community Engagement

-the first on the USF campus to create its own “Community Engagement Committee” and
+department was among the first at USF to create its own “Community Engagement Committee”

-to formulate long-term agreements with local community organizations such as the Tampa
+and to formulate long-term agreements with local community organizations such as the

 Beyond this particular organization, many faculty and graduate students have pursued research of relevance to individuals and their communities, some of which are local and some very far away.
 For example, community engaged faculty research projects include: